claimvantage/force-metadata-jdbc-driver/README.md

 includes | comma separated list of object names | Empty | custom or standard object names that are an exact match are included (excludes takes priority over this) irrespective of the custom and standard flag settings\
 url | e.g. https://test.salesforce.com/services/Soap/u/18.0 | taken from the generated web service client jar | the URL (but note that the property name is in lower case) to use to get the Force.com metadata via the Partner web service API

+### Proxy servers

+The following system properties (that can be set using e.g. Java executable -D arguments) are used if present to configure the corresponding values in the underlying WSC configuration:

+* http.auth.ntlm.domain
+* http.proxyHost and http.proxyPort (both must be set)
+* http.proxyUser
+* http.proxyPassword

 ## Original Documentation

 See: